Scleredema of Buschke; Scleredema adultorum; Diabetic thick skin; Scleredema; Diabetes - scleredema; Diabetic - scleredema; Diabetic dermopathy

 - Notice symptoms of scleredema

-If you have the scleredema, call your provider if you:
+If you have scleredema, contact your provider if you:

 - Find it hard to move your arms, shoulders, and torso, or hands

 - Have trouble breathing deeply due to tight skin

 Keeping blood sugar levels within range helps prevent diabetes complications.
 However, scleredema can occur, even when blood sugar is well controlled.

 Your provider may discuss adding medicines that allow insulin to work better in your body so that your insulin doses can be reduced.

 Flischel AE, Helms SE, Brodell RT.
 Scleredema.
 In: Lebwohl MG, Heymann WR, Berth-Jones J, Coulson IH, eds.
 Treatment of Skin Disease: Comprehensive Therapeutic Strategies.
 5th ed.
 Philadelphia, PA: Elsevier; 2018:chap 224.